Dan Fegan

-Dan Fegan (February 11, 1962 – February 25, 2018) was an NBA agent and lawyer.
+Daniel John Fegan (February 11, 1962 – February 25, 2018) was an American sports agent and lawyer, active within the National Basketball Association.

 Biography

 Fegan graduated from Yale Law School and operated out of a Los Angeles law firm.
 His first client was Chris Dudley, a friend from Yale.

 On March 10, 2017, Independent Sports & Entertainment announced that Fegan had been terminated.

 Death

 Fegan died in a car accident in Aspen, Colorado on February 25, 2018.
 He was survived by his five-year-old son, who, along with an unidentified 29-year-old woman, were airlifted to a Denver hospital with serious injuries in the same incident.